playcanvas/developer.playcanvas.com/content/en/tutorials/anim-blending.md

 ## Keyboard Input

 With the animations fully set up, we now need to make it possible for users to interact with our system.
 This is where scripts come in!
-A script component is required to enable this behaviour which will be written in the script `keyboard_controls.js`.
+A script component is required to enable this behavior which will be written in the script `keyboard_controls.js`.
 You can see how it’s attached to the entity below:

 ![Keyboard Input][9]